Painting and Preserving Your Wooden Structures

 Pre-Paint Cleaning

-First, wash the wood with a degreaser or grease-fighting dish soap and water.
-Scrub away any dirt or debris.
-For mildew, scrub with a bleach solution and rinse well.
-Let the wood dry completely.
+Wash the wood with a degreaser or dish soap and water to remove dirt and grime.
+For mildew, scrub with a bleach solution and rinse thoroughly.
+Let the surface dry completely.

 Priming Bare or Damaged Wood

-For large cracks, holes or rotted spots, fill them in with wood filler or caulk after priming.
-Let the filler dry as directed, then sand smooth before painting.
+For cracks, holes, or rotted spots, use wood filler or caulk after priming.
+Once dry, sand smooth before painting.

 Choosing the Right Exterior Paint for Wood